Validooo/RegionalApp-AndroidStudio/README.md

 <br />
 <br />
 <br />
-To run the app you need to install anndriod studio and java on your PC
+To run the app you need to install android studio and java on your PC